Chemistry and the Environment

 Science meets fashion with this ultraviolet bead jewelry.
 Wear it, then use it for an experiment!

 - Meet Me in the Mesosphere

-Where do you want to meet up this afternoon?
+Where do you want to meet?
 How about the mesosphere?
 It’s a great place for atmospheric investigations.

-Tools for observing the weather go “old school.”
-Put together this weathervane to show wind direction with office supplies.
+- Tools for observing the weather go “old school.”
+Show wind direction with simple supplies.

 - Cool It!